silnrsi/grcompiler/grcompiler/trunk/installer/readme.txt

 Options:

+-c - generate a compressed version of the font

 -d - causes the compiler to output the XML debugger file.
 This flag is recommended, and required for fonts to run in Graide.

 -D - causes the compiler to output both the XML file and the text debugger files.
 The text files are documented in "Compiler Debug Files.doc".